Why mental health and wellness matter

 - Food for Thought: A youth perspective on recovery-oriented practice is an animated video developed with our Youth Council.
 It breaks down what youth see as some of the core principles of recovery-oriented mental health and addiction services.
 Watch it and spread the word!

-- Support senior mental health and wellness: As people live longer, our approach to mental health must account for their changing needs.
+- Mental health and wellness of people as they age: As people live longer, our approach to mental health must account for changing needs.
 The MHCC has developed Guidelines for Comprehensive Mental Health Services for Older Adults in Canada.
-This is a resource for policy makers and service providers in planning, developing, and implementing a mental health service system that better responds to the unique needs of an aging population.
+This is a resource for policy makers and service providers in planning, developing, and implementing an integrated system of mental health services that responds to the unique needs of an aging population.

 - Suicide Prevention: Every day, 10 people in Canada die by suicide.
 The MHCC is working to build capacity across the country to address this silent crisis.
 From grass-roots projects to evidence-informed training, reducing suicides means empowering and supporting people to effectively intervene where they live and work.

 - e-Mental Health: People in Canada often find it difficult to access mental health services.
-The MHCC is advancing research to guide the development of solid and effective e-Mental health services, which use the Internet and related technologies, like phone apps, to let patients receive care when and where they need it most, regardless of how close they live to their care provider.
+The MHCC is advancing research to guide the development of solid and effective e-Mental health services, which use the Internet and related technologies, like phone apps, to let clients of mental health services receive care when and where they need it most, regardless of how close they live to their care provider.